thosgood/this-weeks-finds/markdown/101-151/week121.md

 sketches the statement of Langford's result.

-Another interesting thing about the above chart is that k-tuply monoidal n-categories keep getting "more commutative" as k increases, until one reaches k = n+2, at which point things stabilize.
+Another interesting thing about the above chart is that k-tuply monoidal
+$n$-categories keep getting "more commutative" as k increases, until one reaches k = n+2, at which point things stabilize.
 There is a lot of evidence suggesting that this "stabilization hypothesis" is true for all n.
-Assuming it's true, it makes sense to call a k-tuply monoidal n-category with k ³ n+2 a "stable n-category".
+Assuming it's true, it makes sense to call a k-tuply monoidal
+$n$-category with k ³ n+2 a "stable $n$-category".

 Now, where does homotopy theory come in?
-Well, here you need to look at n-categories where all the j-morphisms are invertible for all j.
+Well, here you need to look at
+$n$-categories where all the j-morphisms are invertible for all j.
 These are called "n-groupoids".
-Using these, one can develop a translation dictionary between n-category theory and homotopy theory, which looks like this:
+Using these, one can develop a translation dictionary between $n$-category theory and homotopy theory, which looks like this:

-    ω-groupoids                    homotopy types
+    $\omega$-groupoids                    homotopy types
     n-groupoids                        homotopy n-types
-    k-tuply groupal ω-groupoids    homotopy types of k-fold loop spaces k-tuply groupal n-groupoids        homotopy n-types of k-fold loop spaces k-tuply monoidal ω-groupoids   homotopy types of Ek spaces k-tuply monoidal n-groupoids       homotopy n-types of Ek spaces stable ω-groupoids             homotopy types of infinite loop spaces stable n-groupoids                 homotopy n-types of infinite loop spaces Z-groupoids                        homotopy types of spectra
+    k-tuply groupal $\omega$-groupoids    homotopy types of k-fold loop spaces k-tuply groupal n-groupoids        homotopy n-types of k-fold loop spaces k-tuply monoidal $\omega$-groupoids   homotopy types of Ek spaces k-tuply monoidal n-groupoids       homotopy n-types of Ek spaces stable $\omega$-groupoids             homotopy types of infinite loop spaces stable n-groupoids                 homotopy n-types of infinite loop spaces Z-groupoids                        homotopy types of spectra